JasellR/TelDirectory/README.md

 3.  **Deployment Considerations:**
     *   **IVOXS Directory**: The `IVOXS` directory (with all its XML files) **must be present in the same location as the `.next` folder and `package.json`** on your production server.
 The application reads these files at runtime when serving requests or performing actions.
-    *   **IP Address/Hostname**: Ensure that the URLs within your `MAINMENU.xml` and other XML files (especially those in `IVOXS/ZoneBranch/` and `IVOXS/Branch/`) point to the correct public IP address or hostname and port of your production server.
+    *   **IP Address/Hostname & Port**: Ensure that the URLs within your `MAINMENU.xml` and other XML files (especially those in `IVOXS/ZoneBranch/` and `IVOXS/Branch/`) point to the correct public IP address or hostname and port of your production server.
 For example, if your server's IP is `192.168.1.100` and it's running on port `3000`, the URL in `MAINMENU.xml` should be `http://192.168.1.100:3000/ivoxsdir/mainmenu.xml`.
+This port must match the actual port your application is listening on.
     *   **Firewall**: Make sure your server's firewall allows incoming connections on the port the application is running on (e.g., port 3000) from the network where your IP phones are located.
     *   **Process Manager**: For long-running production deployments, use a process manager like PM2 to manage the Next.js application.
         ```bash
         pm2 start npm --name "teldirectory" -- run start
         ```
+        (Adjust `-- run start` if your start script uses a different port, e.g., `npm run start -- -p YOUR_PORT`)

 4.  **Accessing in Production:**
     *   Web UI: `http://YOUR_SERVER_IP:PORT`